py361/repoze.depinj/README.txt

 repoze.depinj README
 ====================

-A dependency injection framework for unit testing that uses the Zope Component Architecture.
+A dependency injection framework for unit testing.

 Please see docs/index.rst in the package or `http://docs.repoze.org/depinj <http://docs.repoze.org/depinj>`_ for